prompt-toolkit/python-prompt-toolkit/README.rst

 - `pyvim <http://github.com/jonathanslenders/pyvim/>`_: A Vim clone in pure Python.
 - `freud <http://github.com/stloma/freud/>`_: REST client backed by SQLite for storing servers

+Libraries:

+- `PyInquirer <https://github.com/CITGuru/PyInquirer/>`_: A Python library that wants to make it easy for existing Inquirer.js users to write immersive command line applications in Python.

 (Want your own project to be listed here?
 Please create a GitHub issue.)